2023 Most Popular Mechanical Engineering Bachelor's Degree Schools in Texas

 On average, ME graduates from UT Arlington take out $24,999 in student loans while working on their Bachelor's Degree.

-Full Mechanical Engineering at The University of Texas at Arlington Report
+Read full report on Mechanical Engineering at The University of Texas at Arlington

-University of North Texas ranked #9 on this year’s Most Popular Mechanical Engineering Bachelor’s Degree Schools in Texas list.
-UNT is a fairly large public school located in the city of Denton.
+University of North Texas landed the #9 spot in the 2023 rankings for the most popular bachelor’s degree mechanical engineering programs.
+UNT is a very large public school located in the medium-sized city of Denton.

 About 11% of the students majoring in ME at the school are women while 89% are male.